edgedelta/docs/docs/configuration/inputs.md

 ***

-### Filters for Containers, Kubernetes and AWS ECS
+### Filters for AWS ECS

 To specify which input to add, you must provide include/exclude regex filters.

 * All rules in the same line with a comma\(","\) separated means AND: